 His pain had removed him from activity in the Church of the Lord that he loved.
 His own marriage, sealed in the temple 29 years previous, had ended in divorce.
 It was hard for me to understand his faith or associate it with a church he never attended.
 But he was quick to point out he considered himself a Latter-Day Saint.

-As we agreed that we would loose our friendship if we attempted to continue to date, he promised to me that he would be my friend forever.
+As we agreed that we would lose our friendship if we attempted to continue to date, he promised to me that he would be my friend forever.
 I had no idea, then, what forever meant.

 During the summer of 2010, I received a message on a social network that lead to me meeting the woman my oldest son had married and abandoned 3 years previous.
 I was also privileged to meet her mother, a Latter-Day Saint and our identical twin granddaughters, shortly before their second birthday.